 Be nice.
 Or else.

-UI / Visual Designer Joined about 3 years ago via an invitation from Nathan L.
+UI / Visual Designer Joined over 3 years ago via an invitation from Nathan L.

 This is looking great.
 I’ll try it out, thank you!